ramnathv/me.jcsims/source/about/index.markdown

 My name is Chris Sims, and I am a computer science student.
 I grew up in the Vancouver, WA area, and will be relocating to the
 East Coast later this year.
 I'm married to a beautiful woman, [Kasey Sims](https://www.facebook.com/profile.php?id=25907126).

+Hit the links on the footer for the rest of my presence on the web.

 ## Work